SkoolNotes/Taproot/KBhENG201PoetryCloseReadingAnalysis.md

 ## Claim Synthesis
 ### Development phase – How and So-What
-Effect of enjambment: "Hot // lies, rot-//ting hulls" => a sense of
+Effect of enjambment: "Hot // lies, rot-//ting hulls" => provides a sign of resignation.

 ## Defluffifying
 CHOSEN THESIS CLAIM